Audition Tips and FAQs

 Audition FAQs

-Based on 25 years in the field, we believe age 10 is when most young actors begin to develop the skills and discipline it takes to participate in theatre at this level.
+Based on 40 years in the field, we believe age 10 is when most young actors begin to develop the skills and discipline it takes to participate in theatre at this level.
 Obviously, there will be exceptions, but we believe it is most fair to all participants to have a set age.
-We will consider casting nine-year-old actors only if we are unable to cast the show under the regular casting criteria.

 If you are cast in a production at Stages Theatre Company, you will be required to attend every performance.
 We understand that learning is first job of a young person.
 It is for each family to decide how to strike a balance between learning in the school environment and learning outside the classroom.
 If you are cast, we will provide information for you to bring to your school.
 We require that you return this form to us, with signatures, to show us that you have talked with your teachers and school and that they know you will be involved in performances on those dates.